PHOTOS: From Sumo Wrestling To Grand Parades, How World Leaders Try To Impress Trump

 Evan Vucci/AP

-President Trump attended a sumo wrestling competition with Japan's Prime Abe on Sunday, as the Japanese rolled out the red carpet for Trump during his visit to Tokyo.
+President Trump attended a sumo wrestling competition with Japan's prime minister, Shinzo Abe, on Sunday, as the Japanese rolled out the red carpet for Trump during his visit to Tokyo.

 The wrestler who won the competition received a U.S.-made trophy named the President's Cup, in honor of Trump's trip.